 Depending on what woodworking projects you do in your wood shop you will need different types of gloves.
 For example, if you work more with rough wood you would use more of a leather type of glove to handle the wood.
 Or if you are a furniture maker you may use Nitrile gloves for the stain or sealer.

 As a woodworker, more specifically a wood sign maker, I use Nitrile gloves daily to protect my hands from the stain and sealer which is what I use the most.
-I wanted to provide a good list of general considerations for recommended gloves which are proven and I have used and highly recommend for your wood shop.
+I wanted to provide a good list of general considerations for recommended gloves that are proven and I have used and highly recommend for your wood shop.

 #1 – Nitrile Disposable Gloves